 Java’s Web servers are multi-threaded.
 Creating multiple threads may take time and memory, but it pays off.
 If one thread deadlocks, the others continue.
 If one thread requires longer computation, the other threads aren’t starved for attention (usually).

-If one Node.js request runs too slowly, everything slows down.
+However, even if one Node.js request runs too slowly, everything slows down.
 There’s only one thread in Node.js, and it will get to your event when it’s good and ready.
 It may look super fast, but underneath it uses the same architecture as a one-window post office in the week before Christmas.

 There have been decades of work devoted to building smart operating systems that can juggle many different processes at the same time.
 Why go back in time to the ’60s when computers could handle only one thread?